tuxtof/xi-iot-lab/lab/edge.rst

 8. Click Add.

-Adding the Nutanix Xi IoT edge device is now complete.

-8. To verify the edge device has been added successfully and is available for use, wait until there is a green "check mark" next to the edge device's name in the **Getting Started** group, or check for the green online symbol next to the edge device's name in the edge list.
+9. To verify the edge device has been added successfully and is available for use, wait until there is a green "check mark" next to the edge device's name in the **Getting Started** group, or check for the green online symbol next to the edge device's name in the edge list.

 **Note**: After adding a new edge device, it will take some time before the device is online and usable (typically 5-10 minutes).